Bombing a residential house in Mawza district during the Eid daysOctober 25, 2023

 A screenshot from Google Earth Pro of the nearest fortification where the Ansar Allah Houthi forces are stationed in the Mawza area, located approximately 2.9 km north of the house.
 White square: Information about the distance measurement between the house and the fortification, the white line is the telemetry tool on the map.
 Photo created in July 2023 by the Yemeni Archive.

 Screenshot of Google Earth Pro to determine the front line space.
-The yellow line to determine the dimension between the nearest the Ansar Allah Houthi forces fortification site and the fortification of the Joint Forces in the western coast.
+The white, dashed-line determines the dimension between the nearest Ansar Allah Houthi forces fortification site and the fortification of the Joint Forces in the western coast.
 The white box shows the measuring tool on the map where the frontline interval is estimated to be about 1.56 km.
 The photo was created in July 2023 by the Yemeni Archive.

 It is clear, through tracking and monitoring, that the nearest location where the Houthis are stationed is approximately 2.9 km north of the house, while the joint forces control 1.3 km from the line extending to the north.